Applications for our next cohort beginning June 2022 are now open!

-AHEC Scholars is a national honors program for health professions students interested in supplementing their education by gaining additional knowledge and experience in rural and/or underserved settings.
+AHEC Scholars is HRSA-sponsored professional development program for health professions students interested in supplementing their education by gaining additional knowledge and experience in rural and/or underserved urban settings.
 This is a longitudinal program with interdisciplinary curricula to implement a defined set of clinical, didactic, and community-based activities.
-All experiential or clinical training will be conducted in rural and/or underserved urban settings.
+All experiential or clinical training is conducted in rural and/or underserved urban settings.
+While HRSA defines the overall core content areas and provides program guidelines, each AHEC center develops curriculum specific to the needs of their populations.
+The program is provided free for accepted students.
 Scholars are eligible for a $500 stipend!

 Program duration is 18 months, June through November of the following year, and includes the following requirements for a total of 160 hours:

 A condensed, 12-month program is available for health professions students in an associate degree or diploma program.
 These Scholars will participate in the week-long institutes during June of each year, then complete any remaining hours (approx. 10-15) on their own schedule.
 This condensed schedule with an 80 hour requirement is designed to better align with a shorter program of study, while prioritizing content that will provide the Scholar with a well-rounded experience.What does the schedule look like for the standard 18-month program?